ItsRickyBoi/SUBATHONAPP/README.md

 ├── overlay/
 │   └── index.html            # OBS browser source overlay
 ├── tunnel/
-│   └── config.yml            # Cloudflare Tunnel config
+│   ├── config.yml            # Cloudflare Tunnel config (fill in your tunnel ID)
+│   └── config-example.yml    # Reference copy — do not edit
 │
 ├── state.json                # Auto-generated — timer state, do not edit
 ├── settings.json             # Auto-generated — donation rules from UI
-├── donations.json            # Auto-generated — donation history
+├── donations.json            # Auto-generated — persistent donation history
 │
 ├── .env                      # Your secrets — never share or commit this ├── .env.example              # Template — copy to .env and fill in